-- Passenger automobiles weighing 6,000 pounds or less.
-See Limits for passenger automobiles on page 9. - Any other property used for transportation if the nature of the property lends itself to personal use, such as motorcycles, pick-up trucks, sport utility vehicles, etc. - · Any property used for entertainment or recreational purposes (such as photographic, phonographic, communication, and video recording - Cellular telephones (or other similar telecommunications equipment). - Computers or peripheral equipment.
+• Passenger automobiles weighing 6,000 pounds or less.
+See Limits for passenger automobiles, later.

+- Any other property used for transportation if the nature of the property lends itself to personal use, such as motorcycles, pick-up trucks, sport utility vehicles, etc. - Any property used for entertainment or recreational purposes (such as photographic, phonographic, communication, and video recording equipment). - Computers or peripheral equipment.

-Exception.
+Exceptions.
 Listed property does not include:

 - 1. Photographic, phonographic, communication, or video equipment used exclusively in a taxpayer's trade or business or at the taxpayer's regular business establishment; - 2.
-Any computer or peripheral equipment used exclusively at a regular business establishment and owned or leased by the person operating the establishment; or - 3.
-An ambulance, hearse, or vehicle used for transporting persons or property for compensation or hire.
+Any computer or peripheral equipment used exclusively at a regular business establishment and owned or leased by the person operating the establishment; - An ambulance, hearse, or vehicle used for transporting persons or property for compensation or hire; or - Any truck or van placed in service after July 6, 2003, that is a qualified nonpersonal use vehicle.